A Look at Gas Pipeline Welding Jobs

 It is also vital for aspiring welders to participate in an apprenticeship program where they can increase their knowledge about electricity and computers too.
 Furthermore, before you can apply for a job as a pipeline welder, you need to get a certification at the American Welding Society.

 Pipe welders can be a difficult job as they are surrounded by strong light and hot materials, so they need to wear the proper gear while working.
-Part of their gear includes safety shoes, face shields, masks and goggles.
-In addition, they need to work in work spaces designed for welding.
+Part of their gear includes safety shoes, face shields, masks, and goggles.
+Also, they need to work in workspaces designed for welding.

-Because their work is often physically demanding, you need to be physically so you won’t get tired by standing, stooping and benign for extended periods of time.
+Because their work is often physically demanding, you need to be physically so you won’t get tired by standing, stooping and benign for extended periods.
 They must also carry heavy objects from time to time.

 The typical working schedule is 40 hours a week, but overtime is not uncommon.
 While technological advancements have been made, the need for welders is still high, with the demands still expected to go up until 2017.

-Bio: Dana Johnson is a 35 year writer from Canada who has written extensively about different type of jobs in the gas refining industry.
-In her spare time she loves to travel and write in her blog forhttp://www.jobprimer.com/.
+Bio: Dana Johnson is a 35-year writer from Canada who has written extensively about the different types of jobs in the gas refining industry.
+In her spare time, she loves to travel and write in her blog forhttp://www.jobprimer.com/.
 Dana is now living in Toronto with her two cats.